odan/slim4-skeleton/docs/configuration.md

 ## Application configuration

-The directory for all configuration files is: `config/`
+The directory for the configuration files is: `config/`

 The file `config/settings.php` is the main configuration file and combines the default settings with environment specific settings.